 In 1994, Congress enacted legislation to regulate the conduct of lay persons who assist debtors in preparing bankruptcy petitions.
 Section 110 requires bankruptcy petition preparers to disclose their name, address, social security number, and fee.
-It prohibits preparers from signing documents for debtors, from collecting fees if court fees have not been paid, and from using the word "legal" or similar terms in advertisements.
+It prohibits preparers from signing documents for debtors, from collecting court fees, and from using the word "legal" or similar terms in advertisements.
 It requires preparers to provide a copy of the bankruptcy documents to the debtor at least by the time that documents are presented for the debtor's signature.
 The section also authorizes the court to order the return of excessive fees.
 The court may impose fines of up to \$500 for each statutory violation.